-- 1. To understand the scope and importance of medical biotechnology - 2.
-To understand the differences between the normal cells and cancer cells and various diagnostic methods used in cancer detection. - 3.
+- 1. To understand the scope and importance of medical biotechnology - To understand the differences between the normal cells and cancer cells and various diagnostic methods used in cancer detection. - 3.
 To gain the in-depth knowledge about the clinical applications of stems cells & tissue engineering. - 4.
 The course aims at providing knowledge about the working principles and types of advanced materials used in medical field. - 5.
 To learn current molecular therapies and bio ethical issues.

-- 1. Outline the various diagnosis and treatment of Cancer. - 2.
-Explain the concepts of Stem cell therapy and Tissue engineering. - 3.
-Discuss the principle and applications of biomedical devices and molecular diagnostics. - 4.
-Classify the molecular therapies and bioethical issues. - 5.
+- 1. Outline the various types of genetic disorders. - 2.
+Compare etiology, diagnosis, and treatment of Cancer. - 3.
+Explain the concepts of Stem cell therapy and Tissue engineering. - 4.
+Discuss the principle and applications of biomedical devices and molecular diagnostics. - 5.
 Classify the molecular therapies and bioethical issues.